A Guide to Video Production for YouTube Marketing Teams

 Start with the value, not the greeting.

 The rest of the script should stay tight.
 Every section needs a job.
-If a line doesn’t move the story, clarify the product, or set up the next visual, cut it.
+If a line doesn’t move the story or set up the next visual, cut it.

-For teams who need a practical drafting approach, Moonb’s notes on writing a script for clearer videos are helpful because they keep the focus on message and pacing, not filler.
+For a practical drafting approach, my notes on writing a script for clearer videos keep the focus on message and pacing instead of filler.

 Build a shot list that protects the edit

-A script alone won’t save the final cut.
-Editors need options.
+A script alone won’t save the final cut, because editors need options.

 That means planning both A-roll and B-roll before the shoot.
 A-roll is the main interview, presentation, or direct-to-camera footage.
-B-roll is everything that gives the edit motion and meaning, product shots, screen captures, hands at work, office moments, reactions, details, process visuals.
+B-roll is everything that gives the edit motion and meaning: product shots, screen captures, hands at work, office moments, reactions, details, and process visuals.

 A basic shot list should include: